andydandy74/DynaMattermost/README.md

 **DynaMattermost** is a tiny [Dynamo](http://www.dynamobim.com) package for the [Mattermost](https://mattermost.com/) chat service (Slack alternative).

 The package uses the excellent [DynaWeb](https://github.com/radumg/DynaWeb) package to interact with [Mattermost's 4.0.0 API](https://api.mattermost.com/).
-Current functionality is limited to sending direct messages to users but could be easily extended to other interactions with the Mattermost API.
+Current functionality is limited to sending direct messages to users but could be easily be extended to other interactions with the Mattermost API.

 [![Bad Monkeys logo](https://www.badmonkeys.net/wp-content/uploads/2016/12/BadMonkey_finalLogo-01.png)](http://www.badmonkeys.net/)